Setting up

 Get the underpass checkpoint

-By the time you've killed the Hunters, you should be due the 'underpass checkpoint' because you got sufficiently close to the underpass (you merely need to've been anywhere past the huge boulder which is on the right of the ice path as you approach).
+By the time you've killed the Hunters, you should be due the 'underpass checkpoint' because you got sufficiently close to the underpass (it would suffice to've been past the huge boulder which is on the right of the ice path as you approach; see pic for the actual trigger line).
 This will be your battle start checkpoint, so it's pretty important!
 If you killed the Hunters promptly, you'll probably get it within just a few seconds.
-During that time you may like to dismount and approach the the supplies so that each time your battle starts, you'll be able to quickly swap weaponry if desired.
+During that time you may like to dismount and approach the supplies so that each time your battle starts, you'll be able to quickly swap weaponry if desired.
 That's a good idea unless you specifically want to be starting off in your Banshee so you can fly off as soon as possible.

 Note: If you happen to have a blockade that will keep the Marines and enemy well apart at the start, it should stop them getting into an early fight, so you'll probably get the checkpoint without delay.